 In addition, parents/legal custodians are billed for each day of non-resident tuition.

-No. A student is new if he or she did NOT attend any District 401 school the previous school year or if the student is entering preschool or kindergarten.
+No. A student is new only if he or she did NOT attend any District 401 school the previous school year.

 No. Any homeless child shall be immediately admitted, even if the child or child's parent/guardian is unable to produce records normally required to establish residency.